ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 By using a web server to communicate with SCCM, we simplify the process and eliminate the need for a coded credentials in the provisioning package.

+Lastly, we set the computer to auto-login to the test account, so the process is automated.

 I am still tweaking the code below but it currently works as intended.

 ### Server-Side Powershell Code ###